KociOrges/cviewer/README.md

 [![animation](https://user-images.githubusercontent.com/30604050/89131615-03e3c400-d506-11ea-8d08-b388771c1c09.png)](https://www.youtube.com/watch?v=_028HSzxUdw)

 ### Permutational Multivariate Analysis of Variance
 Given a community dataset and a set of predictor physico-chemical variables, PERMANOVA can be used to provide information about the percentage of variation (R2) explained by the given predictors and the significance associated with it (P-value).
 The results of the PERMANOVA analysis are exported into a summary file containing sources of variation, degrees of freedom, sequential sums of squares, mean squares, K statistics, partial R-squared and P-values, based on N permutations.
-In addition, the percentage (%) of variation explained (R2) by different predictor variables with annotation for significance can be visualized in the software in the form of a Bar Plot or a Pie chart.
+In addition, the percentage (%) of variation explained (R2) by different predictor variables with annotation for significance can be visualised in the software in the form of a Bar Plot or a Pie chart.
+CViewer provides the following options for using PERMANOVA:

+* A ```text-field```**```(Y~)```** used to provide the formula with the independent variables to be tested (e.g. Y ~ Group + pH + Calprotectin)
+* ```Distance:``` a drop-down menu with the available distances methods (Euclidean, Bray-Curtis and Jaccard) to calculate pairwise distances
+* ```Style:``` results can be visualised in the form of a Bar Plot or a Pie chart
+* ```Panel:``` used for specifying in which one of the four panels provided (upper left/right and bottom left/right) should the results be displayed.

 ![Beta_diversity 2020-01-12 21_13_52](https://user-images.githubusercontent.com/30604050/72225708-7b5d0080-3580-11ea-9dd0-b2c5809ed7d2.gif)